roniemartinez/libqpsd/README.md

 	If you have an existing PSD file with different color mode or compression.
 Feel free to send me an email at ronmarti18@gmail.com

-	If you want to contribute to the code, just fork the project and pull requests.
+	If you want to contribute tso the code, just fork the project and pull requests.

 CONTRIBUTORS

 	Ronie Martinez aka Code ReaQtor (ronmarti18@gmail.com)
 	Yuezhao Huang (huangezhao@gmail.com)

+	username "asgohtals" (http://qt-project.org/member/136052) - contributed PSB files for testing: berlin-cmyk.psb, berlin-quadtone.psb & wall-small-Lab.psb